sofia-etchegoin/missing-purrson/README.md

 Branches:
 main -> dev -> 'front-end + descriptor' and 'back-end + descriptor'.

 We will create pull requests to dev when features are finished on each branch.
-Anthony (Git Keeper) will manage the merges to dev.
+Anthony (Git Keeper) managed the merges to dev.

-The team will check whether:
+We had the following checks before merging to dev:

-- file and function naming conventions are maintained across the app
+- file and function naming conventions were maintained across the app
-- errors are well handled
+- errors werw well-handled
-- no sensitive data is exposed on the client side
+- no sensitive data was exposed on the client side
-- it passes npm run lint without any code-related warnings or errors
+- it passed 'npm run lint' without any code-related warnings or errors
-- no unnecessary comments or console logs remain
+- no unnecessary comments or console logs remained
-- that Types are used where applicable, and any Type issues should be resolved
+- Types were used where applicable, and any Type issues were resolved
-- user-facing updates (front end/ css crew) should be checked for accessibility concerns (using the WAVE tool) code meets naming conventions.

 ## KANBAN

-We will be using the digital KANBAN in our repo for the high-level planning.
-We will be using a physical KANBAN day-to-day
+We used the KANBAN in the github repo for planning the end-to-end tasks and a physical KANBAN to have visibility on the daily tasks.

 ## Roles